LucaCanali/Miscellaneous/Spark_Physics/Spark_Root_data_preparation.md

 ## Notes on converting from ROOT format

-Apache Spark with the Laurelin library (https://github.com/spark-root/laurelin) can be used to ingest file in ROOT format and convert them Apache Parquet and Apache ORC.
+Apache Spark with the Laurelin library (https://github.com/spark-root/laurelin) can be used to ingest file in ROOT format and convert them Apache Parquet or Apache ORC, among others.

 The following example uses spark-shell to run the conversion, it can be run, with minor changes, with PySpark too.
 Laurelin 1.1.1 does not work with Spark 3.x, we use Spark 2.4.8 for this: